nalapatt/HangoutpointProject/README.md

 # give it sometime and then validate
 kops validate cluster
 # you can see the ec2 instances created as master and nodes if everything goes well
+# 3 websites for all the machine etc.

+2nd ansible playbook scenario